-Think back to your first favourite coffee shop – real coffee shop, that is, not the chain ones you went to before you knew what coffee was.
+Think back to your first impression of your first favourite coffee shop – real coffee shop, that is, not the chain ones you went to before you knew what coffee was.
 You probably went in because everyone talked about it, or because it had a cool sign, but what was it that made you decide to return again and again?

 We’re betting a lot of that decision was based on your first impression – even if you didn’t realise it.